7 Steps to Best Track Project Budgets & Maximize Profits

 Once your budget is approved, you can send your estimate straight to the client with Rodeo, and use the planner to completely outline all tasks and activities according to the budget.
 Assigning employees and setting deadlines is a piece of cake, as is tracking time with the built-in time tracker.

-As Rodeo is such an intuitive tool, tracked hours and all other project expenses are deducted from the specific project, so that you can review the impact of each activity on the budget in real-time through the reporting function.
+As Rodeo is such an intuitive tool, tracked hours and all other project expenses are deducted from the specific project so that you can review the impact of each activity on the budget in real time through the reporting function.

 With accurate real-time data at your fingertips, you will be able to check the status of your project at any time.
-Being able to switch gears and make important decisions ahead of time, will help you stay on track of your budget and maintain the profit margin you planned for.
+Being able to switch gears and make important decisions ahead of time, will help you stay on track with your budget and maintain the profit margin you planned for.